Malawi suspends updates of election results after disputes

 She said her commission had received 147 complaints.
 The elections on Tuesday chose a president, lawmakers and municipal councillors, and the complaints related to all three tiers.

-The electoral body has to announce the final results within eight days of voting.
+The electoral body must announce the results within eight days of voting.

 "The commission is utilising every moment, day and night to ensure that we provide a credible outcome of the polling process," Ansah said.